16 Best Hotels in Palm Springs

 4. Colony Palms Hotel

 It's also where many stars stay during the annual Palm Springs Film Festival (which happens each January).
-The hotel's restaurant, the Purple Palm, serves New American cuisine, as they call it, with a seasonal menu using fresh, locally sourced ingredients.
+The hotel's restaurant, the Colony Club, serves re-imagined California cooking, with a seasonal menu using fresh, locally sourced ingredients.
 The poolside lounge, which also serves food, is a great place to escape the desert heat.

 The hotel's spa offers massages, facials, and body treatments.
 There's a large, central saltwater pool, which is heated in the winter and cooled in the summer, and cabanas are available for rent surrounding the pool.
 The central location of the Colony Palms means you can walk to the downtown area; it's only a block away.